131311313/ClipStatus/README.md

 ---

-## 🇺🇸 English

-### Overview
-This program is a lightweight Python script that implements **Discord Rich Presence** for **Clip Studio Paint**.

-> 💡 This code is 99% written by ChatGPT.
-I did not put much effort into it.
-> I'm not a programmer.

-### Features
-- Language switching: Japanese / English
-- Edition switching: Debut / Pro / EX
-- Version switching
-- Icon switching (multiple available)
-- Reload function (restart without task-killing)
-- Hide from system tray (must be enabled via `config.json`)

-> 🔧 All features except “Hide from tray” are configurable directly via the tray menu.

-### Known Issues
-- When opening `.clip` files directly from File Explorer, the filename may not be detected correctly.

 ### Regarding Issues
 I will try to respond as much as possible, but please check **known issues** first before submitting.